Troubleshooting Emailify

 For some folks, the fix is as simple as changing font sizes from odd numbers to even numbers.
 For example, if you have a font size of 13px or 15px, try converting it to 14px.

-# Can't add links to normal Figma text layer content
+# Adding links to normal Figma text layer paragraph/content

 If you highlight the text you'd like to link in the Figma text layer, and then click on the native Figma "Link" icon button (opens new window) in the Figma header toolbar area, that will let you paste a URL in, which Emailify will automatically render.